hackathemy/refresh-contract/README.md

 # 2. setup sender contract in each other chains, (ex: ethereum, avalanche, bnb ...)
 hh setup-send --all true

+# 3. faucet at each chains

+# 4. transferccip

+# 5. polygon
 ```

 ## Memo